Early Signs and Symptoms

 Signs of Asperger's Syndrome in Teens

-In most cases, Autism Spectrum Disorder is detected in the person’s early childhood or school-age years.
-However, as a high-functioning form of ASD, Asperger’s syndrome causes milder symptoms that can be overlooked.
-Many individuals start showing signs in their adolescence.
+In most cases, autism spectrum disorder is detected in the person’s early childhood or school-age years.
+However, Asperger’s syndrome causes milder symptoms that can be overlooked.
+Many people start showing signs in their adolescence.

 Every person experiences Asperger’s syndrome uniquely, but common indications include the following: